Film and Media Studies (FMS)

 FMS 251 Global Film History: 1961 to Present 3 Credits

 Examines major technological, industrial, and aesthetic developments in both American and international cinema of the period, with an emphasis on global cinema.
 From the decline of the studio system and the emergence of the “New Hollywood” to the digital revolution; from the renaissance in Western and Eastern European cinemas to Latin American, Asian, and Middle Eastern cinema, this course will survey and assess the impact of influential movements, major film artists, and groundbreaking films of the period.
-FMS 251 is cross-listed with ENG 282.
+FMS 251 is cross-listed with ENG 282 and this course counts towards the fulfillment of the Global Perspectives element of the CLAS general education curriculum.

 FMS 252 American Film History: Origins to 1960 3 Credits